 Signs of Jealousy in Cats

-So how do you recognize a jealous cat?
-Many behaviors may be exhibited: Hissing, growling, and swatting at an object that they are jealous of, such as your cell phone while you are holding it, are common symptoms.
+Typical "jealous" behaviors include hissing, growling, and swatting at an object that they are jealous of, such as your cell phone while you are holding it, are common symptoms.
 Jealous cats may also intrude on your personal space while you are holding a new baby or video game controller or attempt to sit on your lap while you cuddle with your significant other instead of them.

-Destruction can also be a sign that your cat is jealous and trying to get your attention: chewing, biting, and shredding furniture, curtains, and other items.
+A cat might also show its jealousy through destruction, including chewing, biting, and shredding furniture, curtains, and other items.
 Items sitting on a countertop or table, such as a drinking glass or decoration, may be knocked over or broken as well.

 How to Stop Jealous Behavior